A

 across the top of Siberia, and down various rivers that drained into

 the arctic.
-We need to look closely at the large rivers that
+We need to look closely at the large rivers that feed

 into the Arctic Ocean.
 The Ob River system still has Finno-Ugrian water